MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 We recommend you to disable Write Auto Tiering file system level so that the entire performance tier is available for DPM to store ReFS metadata.

 > [!NOTE]
 > You can skip this step if more than 10% of SSD is used in the performance tier.
-This can be disabled later if there is a performance degradation in terms of backup speeds.
+This can be disabled later if there's a performance degradation in terms of backup speeds.

 Follow the steps below to disable write auto-caching: